(out/in)siders out the taking sides inside window

 “Outsiders prioritise their freedom to speak their version of the truth.
 The price is that they are ignored by the insiders, who make the important decisions.”
 (Larry Summers)

-When we’re all swimming in the same water, ‘outside’ and ‘inside’ seems quite irrelevant.
+Swimming in the same water, ‘outside’ and ‘inside’ seems quite irrelevant.
 Even more so if the water is dirty and we have the cleaning option, for the benefit of all swimmers.
 Put some ‘dirty’ fish in a corner, ‘out the window’, and they’ll end up dirtying the other ‘clean’ fish – be it as fish corpses or fish swimming in water they, or all of them, might not be aware of, asking themselves if water actually exists.